sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 - Enter the repository name
 - For example: `github.com/sourcegraph/sourcegraph` without the `https` protocol

-## More benefits

-Read more about [Cody capabilities](./../capabilities.md) to learn about all the features it provides to boost your development productivity.

 ## More resources

 For more information on what to do next, we recommend the following resources: